Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Additional underestimation results

 \section{Additional underestimation results}

 Detailed results for SE underestimation, broken out across four datasets, are shown in Figure \ref{fig:relative_er_plugin_detailed}.
-Results are qualitatively similar to those in Figure \ref{fig:relative_er_plugin}, with $\hat{\mathbb{H}}_{Hybrid}$ consistently underestimating $SE^*$ less than plugin DSE for practical sample sizes.
+Results are qualitatively similar to those in Figure \ref{fig:relative_er_plugin}, with $\hat{\mathbb{H}}_{Hybrid}$ typically underestimating $SE^*$ less than plugin DSE for practical sample sizes.
+Additionally, we present a version of Figure \ref{fig:relative_er_plugin} that includes white-box SE (Figure \ref{fig:relative_er_plugin_plus_se}) and elaborate on the close tracking between SE and plugin DSE in Section \ref{sec:empirical_frequencies}.